The complaints process

 What if I disagree with the decision?

-You can ask us to review our decision on your complaint.
+If you are unhappy with our decision, you can ask us to review it.
 This is called a reconsideration.

 If you are not happy with our response, you can raise your concerns with the Office of the Commonwealth Ombudsman.
 They can look at how we handled your complaint, but they can’t change our decision.